Magneto (Marvel Comics): "Secret Empire"

-"Hunt for Wolverine"
+Hunt for Wolverine

-During the "Hunt for Wolverine" storyline, Kitty Pryde leads Domino, Jubilee, Psylocke, Rogue, and Storm to Madripoor when they suspect that Magneto has excavated Wolverine's body.
+During the Hunt for Wolverine storyline, Kitty Pryde leads Domino, Jubilee, Psylocke, Rogue, and Storm to Madripoor when they suspect that Magneto has excavated Wolverine's body.
 When they meet with Magneto at the King's Impresario Restaurant in Hightown, they discover that Magneto is actually Mindblast in disguise as it was part of an ambush by Viper and the Femme Fatales.
 Magneto is shown to be a prisoner of Viper and the Femme Fatales where Mindblast and Sapphire Styx put Magneto in a weakened state.
 When Kitty Pryde destroyed the psychic-enhancement equipment on Mindblast's back, Magneto recovers and starts to take revenge on Mindblast until Kitty suggests he leaves her and helps to stop the rocket that will be sent to Soteira.
 Due to Magneto still recovering from what Mindblast put him through, Kitty Pryde was able to evacuate Rogue and Storm from the rocket.
 Then Kitty and Domino persuaded Magneto not to take revenge on Mindblast.
 Magneto spares Mindblast's life and leaves her as a gift for helping him to escape.
 While Magneto denied any knowledge of taking Wolverine's body, he works to destroy the launch site and purge Madripoor of Viper's criminal empire while also pursuing Viper.

 House of X

-Working with Charles Xavier and Moira X, Magneto helps establish the new sovereign mutant nation known as Krakoa.
+Working with Charles Xavier and Moira X, Magneto helps establish the new sovereign mutant nation on the island of Krakoa.
 He is first seen at the Jerusalem Habitat, welcoming several ambassadors from several countries as the newly appointed Krakoan ambassador.
 He guides the group through several Habitats, then reveals that he is aware of their true nature of being potential plants within Krakoa.
 Although he claims that he is not threatening them, he tells them that they "have new gods now."

 Judgment Day

 During the "Judgment Day" storyline, Magneto was on Arrako when Nightcrawler appeared to inform them about Destiny's vision of a war with the Eternals.
 Arrako was later attacked by Uranos the Undying where Magneto was one of his victims.
 It turns out that he was non-lethally impaled by Uranos' fists after briefly using the metal emitted from Lodus Lugos.
-After Uranos left, Magneto was still alive as he states that the "seat of loss takes command".
+After Uranos left, Magneto was still alive as he states that the "Seat of Loss takes command".